6. Crop Production

 Equation 6.17where:

-is the fraction of yield biomass lost during growth.
+is the fraction of fruit biomass lost during growth (unitless).

-is the fraction of yield biomass lost during harvest.
+is the fraction of fruit biomass lost during harvest (unitless).

 is the fraction of total N in harvested fruit dry matter (kg N kg–1 DM).